Veteran south actor Sarath Babu no more; leaders, stars condole his demise | Entertainment

 Tamil Nadu Chief Minister M K Stalin condoled Sarath Babu's demise and recalled his various memorable characters.

-Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy, TDP leader and former CM N Chandababu Naidu and actors Prakash Raj and Ramesh Aravind expressed their condolences.
+Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy, TDP leader and former chief minister N Chandrababu Naidu and actors Prakash Raj and Ramesh Aravind expressed their condolences.

 ''Babu has essayed all kinds of roles in the Telugu film industry such as a protagonist, villain and character artiste to carve out a special recognition for himself as a great actor,'' tweeted Reddy.